Kathy331/resume-ai-agents/README.md

 4. Copy .env.example to .env and fill in your:
     - OpenAI API Key (create one here: https://platform.openai.com/api-keys)
     - Tavily API Key (create one here: https://www.tavily.com/)
-    - Google API credentials
+    - Google API credentials JSON file (create one here: https://cloud.google.com/docs/authentication/getting-started) or contact any of the developers to get the secret file
    ```bash
     cp .env.example .env
    ```
+5. Set up bot email credentials:
+   - Follow the instructions in `setup_bot_email.py` to authenticate with Gmail API
+   - Ensure you have the `google_oauth` folder with your credentials JSON file

-5. Run the Streamlit app:
+6. Run the Streamlit app:
    ```bash
    streamlit run ui/testui/app.py
    ```

-6. Optional: Use Docker for containerized deployment:
+7. Optional: Use Docker for containerized deployment:
     Download Docker for Mac or Windows: https://www.docker.com/
    ```bash
    docker compose up --build
    ```
-7. Testing:
+8. Testing:
     to run all test you could run:
     ```bash
     pytest